 Leg Athlete Role Lead leg Get the team out in front.
 Must be aggressive and strong and have a good sense of pace.
-Ability to run in lane the entire lap.
-Second Leg Keep the team in the race.
+Ability to sup in land the option land.
+Second Leg Ability to run in lane the entire lap.
+Keep the team in the race.
 Must be physically strong, able to handle bumping.
 Must be able to negotiate the breakpoint.
 If the team is not in first place, the job is to get the team in first place.
 Third Leg Put the team in a position to win.
 Must be able to run well from behind or maintain a lead and build upon it.
 Often, this is the second-best possible anchor on the team.
 Fourth Leg or "Anchor" Leg Must be able to run well from behind or maintain a lead.
 Ability to catch and pass runners - usually the strongest runner